poissonconsulting/newdata/README.md

 #> 1 FALSE     3  4.57 most  bonus a rarity 1970-01-04 1969-12-31 16:00:03 00'03"
 ```

-Specifying a variable causes it to vary across its range.
+Specifying a variable causes it to vary sequentially across its range.

 ``` r
 xnew_data(data, int)